-So numbers are all good and well, but how do you visual these sizes?
-To see some photo’s of other buyers with their cages (and to get some context on the cage) click the link here.
+So numbers are all good and well, but how do you visualize these sizes?
+To see some photos of other buyers with their cages (and to get some context on the cage) click the link here.

 Living World Cage Design

 Now, I’ll admit it, this isn’t the most beautiful or elegant guinea pig cage I have ever seen, but it’s functional.
-This cage, is designed to be an indoor guinea pig cage.
-You can tell by the lack of the cover over the cage.
+This cage is designed to be an indoor guinea pig cage.
+You can tell by the lack of cover over the cage.

 Lastly, while I am not a huge fan of the plastic look, it does make cleaning the cage surfaces a lot easier.
 Depending on what type of bedding you end up using, simply get everything out of there and hose the house down.
 This is a perfect opportunity to let your guinea pig roam around while you clean the cage.